Content Hierarchy for SEO

 Content Hierarchy for SEO: Using Headings Correctly

-Why Headings Are Important for SEO
+Why Headings Are So Important for SEO

-The Correct Structure: H1 to H6
+The Right Structure: H1 to H6

 • H1: The main title of your page.
 It describes the entire content and should appear only once.

-Design Headings for Users
+Designing Headings for Users

-Common Content Hierarchy Mistakes
+Common Mistakes in Content Hierarchy

-• Illogical sequence (e.g., H1 → H3 without H2).
+• Illogical order (e.g., H1 → H3 without H2).

 Best Practices for SEO and UX